-Don Corley will be up for parole again in mid-January 2012.
+Don Corley will be up for parole again in 2017.
 I don’t want your money – I want your time.
 Please take 15 minutes to write a letter and tell the Parole Board of Alabama that you would like for Don Corley to serve his time – to stay in jail for his full sentence and not be granted parole.
 Better yet, print out one of our petitions and get as many people as you can to sign it and mail it to the Parole Board.
 Of course, the best I can hope for is that you do both.

 That 15 minutes you can give towards this cause would really make a difference.
 Help us keep Don Corley in jail.
 Share your thoughts on the subject with the Alabama Parole Board and help keep an admitted child molester off our streets.
 If you would like to help, click here to get started.